SlimeVR/SlimeVR-Docs-Site/src/diy/official_clone_trackers.md

 Here you can buy replacement cases, cables and even BNO modules!

 ## Where to find the production files
-You can find the production files for both the main tracker, extension boards and the BNO module here: [Main Tracker](https://oshwlab.com/slimevr/slimevr-main-tracker), [Extension Board](https://oshwlab.com/eirenliel/slimevr-diy-tracker-extension) and [BNO Module](https://oshwlab.com/eirenliel/bno085-module).
+You can find the production files for both the main tracker, extension boards and the BNO module here: [Main Tracker Board](https://oshwlab.com/slimevr/slimevr-main-board), [Extension Board](https://oshwlab.com/eirenliel/slimevr-diy-tracker-extension) and [BNO Module](https://oshwlab.com/slimevr/bno085-module).
+Or the latest revision that doesn't use IMU Modules: [Main Tracker R14](https://oshwlab.com/slimevr/slimevr-main-tracker).
 These will link you to the respective OSHWLab pages, here you can download the files or directly open them in the online version of EasyEDA.

 ## How to order SlimeVR PCBs from a manufacturer